KaiMaffucciURI/AsteroidMath/README.md

 # AsteroidMath
 A small module written in the Asteroid language to help me do Calculus II homework.
+Skip to the "global functions" section if you simply want to know how to use

 ## Integral structure:
 ### Member variables